High School Completion

 College Survival and Success Course

 The College Survival and Success (CGS 100) course assists all new college students in acquiring essential skills needed for academic success.
-After completing this course, students will be able to: demonstrate a working knowledge of KCC resources; promote the understanding of college policies and procedures; identify and explain their own personal strengths and weaknesses in learning; demonstrate effective college study strategies.
-Overall, the purpose of this course is to provide a student with the opportunity to learn and practice methods that promote success in college life.
+After successfully completing this course, students will be able to:

 Mandatory academic advising is required for all students seeking a certificate or degree.
 It is critical that students meet with an advisor to assist in their course planning.
 Advisors can also answer questions regarding occupations in fields related to their program of study.
 KCC encourages students to seek volunteer or paid employment experiences in their field of interest to clarify career decisions.
 KCC provides access to occupational and career information, using both paper and electronic resources.